Textbook: Webmaster in a Nutshell, Second Edition

 Configuration, Embedding PHP in HTML, Language Syntax, Variables, Data Types, Expressions, Operators, Control Structures, Functions, Web-Related Variables, Examples, Function Reference, Array Functions, Configuration and Logginf Functions, Database Functions, Date/Time Functions, Directory Functions, File Functions, Graphics Functions, HTTP Functions, IMAP Functions, LDAP Functions, Math Functions, PDF Functions, String Functions, Variable Manipulation Functions, XML Functions, Miscellaneous Functions

-Part VII: HTTP
+Bullet Item Part VII: HTTP

 Chapter 17 - HTTP